 Running the System Restore tool will restore your Windows operating system files, settings, and applications to an earlier state.
 This may fix system corruption problems if the operating system wasn’t also damaged at the earlier point when the restore point was created.

 An if all else fails, you could always resort to performing a system reset or reinstalling Windows.
-On Windows 8 and 10, you can perform a “Reset this PC” operation to reset Windows to its default state.
-You’ll have the option to keep your personal files in place—though you’ll have to reinstall programs—or to remove everything and do a complete reinstall.
+On Windows 8, 10, and 11 you can perform a “Reset this PC” operation to reset Windows to its default state.
+You’ll have the option to keep your personal files in place — though you’ll have to reinstall programs — or to remove everything and do a complete reinstall.
 Whichever you choose, make sure you’ve backed up your PC first!
 On Windows 7 and earlier, this will require using your computer’s manufacturer-provided recovery partition or reinstalling Windows from scratch.